saritmaitra/Generative-AI-Survey/README.md

 ![Alliance-University-MBA](https://github.com/saritmaitra/Generative-AI-Survey/assets/45025804/703ec713-0d63-4114-8b3e-1e88ddd5cb0d)

 Generative AI Survey - Information Sheet
 Participants can visit this information sheet at any time.
-AU Research Ethics Committee Approval ID Number:

 ### About the survey
 The survey is designed to explore the adoption and impact of Generative AI (GenAI), including models like ChatGPT, on business decision-making processes.
 The work is being done by a research group at Alliance University (https://www.alliance.edu.in) Business School (Department of Information System & Operation Management).